 Chambord castle had a couple more periods of occupation over the following century, both relatively brief, and by 1750 it was once again in a state of abandon.
 While the revolution spared the structure it did result in the furnishings that had been added during the renovation works to be sold, and the castle remained empty until the early 19th century.

-History was to repeat itself at Chambord.
-A French miltary leader was given the property by Napoleon - he died soon after and his widow sold the castle to the Duke of Bordeaux, who soon after got exiled from France.
+A French miltary leader was then given the property by Napoleon - he died soon after and his widow sold the castle to the Duke of Bordeaux, who soon after got exiled from France.
 Another forty years on and Chambord was pressed into service as a hospital during the 1871 Franco-Prussian war.
 Yet again the decades that followed led to the castle changing hands on occasion, and being occupied for some periods.

-This uncertain history was only to come to an end in the middle of the 20th century, when the castle passed into government ownership and was subsequently renovated.
-All this history is a rather sobering thought when you vist and see the extraordinary size and grandeur of the structure, and appreciate that is has stood empty for the large majority of the last 550 years.
+In the middle of the 20th century the castle passed into government ownership and was subsequently renovated: when you visit and see the extraordinary size and grandeur of the structure it is remarkable to remember that Chateau de Chambord has stood empty for the large majority of the last 550 years.

 Visit Chateau Chambord